adorsys/xs2a/consent-management-system/README.md

 - An endpoint to retrieve the AIS consent by its external identifier.
 - An endpoint to retrieve the AIS consent status by its external identifier.
 - An endpoint to update the AIS consent status by its external identifier.
-- An endpoint to update the whole AIS consent.
-(Shall be deprecated in closest releases)
 - An endpoint to update the AIS consent blob data.